sfahimanwar/Movie-Database/README.txt

 Movie Database Project

 Hosted on Heroku - https://sleepy-dusk-15362.herokuapp.com/
-Dyno goes offline if not accessed every 30 mins, link may not work on first try.
+Dyno goes offline if not accessed every 30 mins, link may not work on first try, so try again

 The documentation for the public JSON API and how to use it is at the bottom section of the README